 As Sean says, this is particularly relevant once the passenger is inside the terminal building:

 “One specific advantage is the ability to communicate with passengers when they’re there in the departure terminal and say, ‘Whilst you’re here; here’s a compelling offer for you.’
 Then it’s not just about making money, it’s about optimising that journey, and the bonus is that you build loyalty and increase spend, and that’s what we’re all trying to achieve.
 Using those automated emails and making sure the content is relevant to the passenger is key.”

 Using Rezcomm’s Drag & Drop Email Builder, it’s easy to build engaging emails at speed, featuring hyper-personalised content with data pulled from your CRM system.
 When combined with our automated email sending service, it’s possible to deliver emails at scale in sub 2 seconds and benefit from a host of powerful tracking tools to increase visibility and drive revenue.

 Andrew Williamson, Commercial Product Manager at London Gatwick Airport, believes it’s possible to increase spend per passenger by focusing on customer experience:

 “I think it’s about improving that passenger experience and the ancillary revenue opportunities that sit in there,” he says.

 “At Gatwick, we’re very much at the point now of just mapping out what that customer journey looks like.
-I think when customers give you that permission to market to them we’re looking at how we can use the information we’ve got about that customer to really play to them, to enhance their experience and add value to them.
+When customers give you that permission to market to them, we’re looking at how we can use the information we’ve got about that customer to really play to them, enhance their experience, and add value to them.
 By doing that, we’re ticking all the boxes on customer loyalty, the ancillary value and customer value.”